isomerpages/moe-christchurchsec/_our-experience/Academic Programmes/English.md

 <center>

-*Students visit the LibroHub and complete reviews of an article or book which interests them*.
+<i>Students visit the LibroHub and complete reviews of an article or book which interests them </i>

 </center>